antzm/python-intro/jupyter-notebooks-1/README.md

-# Example Jupyter Notebooks
+# Introduction to the Jupyter Notebooks

 ## Jupyter Notebooks

-The easiest way to run Jupyter Notebooks on your computer, is to install the latest version of Anaconda.
+The easiest way to create a new Jupyter Notebook, or to open an existing one on your computer, is to install the latest version of Anaconda.

 **[Anaconda Main Page](https://www.anaconda.com)**